victorqrt/mongo_pilot/README.md

     - `/<db>/<coll>/oid/<doc_oid>/update` (POST)
       Performs an update operation on the document corresponding to the specified ObjectId.
 The operation is to be specified as the `op` field of the payload.

+    - `/<db>/<coll>/aggregate` (POST)
+      Performs an aggregation request on the specified collection.
+The aggregation pipeline is to be passed as an array in the `pipeline` field of the payload.

 - Misc